 No matter what your goals are, it’s always important to always make these investment decisions wisely.
 Get started with an eToro virtual portfolio.

-This communication is for information and education purposes only and should not be taken as investment advice, a personal recommendation, or an offer of, or solicitation to buy or sell, any financial instruments.
+This information is for educational purposes only and should not be taken as investment advice, personal recommendation, or an offer of, or solicitation to, buy or sell any financial instruments.

-This material has been prepared without taking into account any particular recipient’s investment objectives or financial situation and has not been prepared in accordance with the legal and regulatory requirements to promote independent research.
-Any references to past or future performance of a financial instrument, index or a packaged investment product are not, and should not be taken as, a reliable indicator of future results.
+This material has been prepared without regard to any particular investment objectives or financial situation and has not been prepared in accordance with the legal and regulatory requirements to promote independent research.
+Not all of the financial instruments and services referred to are offered by eToro and any references to past performance of a financial instrument, index, or a packaged investment product are not, and should not be taken as, a reliable indicator of future results.

-eToro makes no representation and assumes no liability as to the accuracy or completeness of the content of this publication.
+eToro makes no representation and assumes no liability as to the accuracy or completeness of the content of this guide.
+Make sure you understand the risks involved in trading before committing any capital.
+Never risk more than you are prepared to lose.